risafletcher/OSU-CS161/notes/chapter3/chapter3.md

 307.00
 ```

 `showpoint`: indicates that a decimal point and decimal digits should be printed for a floating-point number, even if the value being displayed has no decimal digits.
+6 significant digits are displayed by default.

 ```C++
 double x = 456.0;